brainboxemb/2026-006-01.cad.HUB75-display-frame/README.md

 Panel depth        14.50 mm
 ```

 The panel component also owns the rear rib geometry, mounting-hole pattern, IDC connector geometry, locator pins and reinforcement-bushing dimensions.
+The reinforcement feature is modelled as a Ø14 mm internal boss that is flush with the rear mounting plane, with a Ø10 mm × 2.5 mm recess and a central Ø2.5 mm blind hole extending 10 mm from the bottom of that recess.

 ### Aluminium tube layout